 To apply for a grant through LRAP, you do not need to have already accepted a qualifying position!
-However, to be eligible to receive the grant, you must apply for the grant prior to June 15 after you graduate, and you need to have accepted a qualifying position by June 1 of the year following your graduation.
+However, to be eligible to receive the grant, you must apply for the grant prior to March 15 the year after you graduate.

 If you have any questions regarding the LRAP or its application process, please contact Megan Heneke.

 Created and administered by bar associations, bar foundations, independent non-profit organizations and state education administrations, 24 states offer loan repayment assistance programs.
 You can find comprehensive state LRAP information on the ABA's website.

 In an effort to ease the financial burdens facing new attorneys working in public interest positions, some public interest employers establish loan repayment assistance programs for their employees.

 Participating agencies determine their own program requirements within the requirements of 5 U.S.C.
 5379 which states: